numeriquai/n8n-nodes-numeriquai/README.md

 ## Usage

-The Numeriquai node supports two operations:
+The Numeriquai node supports two operations that work together in a recommended workflow pattern:

+### Recommended Workflow Pattern

+**Use Flat Merge first, then Evaluate Rules:**

+1. **Flat Merge Node**: Processes and formats inputs from multiple different nodes
+2. **Evaluate Rules Node**: Receives the merged data and evaluates rules via Numeriquai API

+This pattern allows you to combine data from various sources before sending it to Numeriquai for rule evaluation.

 ### Operation 1: Flat Merge

 Merge multiple input JSON items into a single streamlined JSON object using deep merge.
+This operation processes and formats input from different nodes.

 **Parameters:**
 - **Operation**: Select "Flat Merge"